Refund Transaction Type

 JDi continues to improve financial controls to ensure accurate reporting by separating refunds from recoveries.
 In earlier versions of Claims Manager users were employing all kinds of workarounds including negative payment transactions to associate recoveries with indemnity, expense, medical, and rehab reserve categories.

-Adding the “refund transaction type” has eliminated possibilities for mistakes.
+Adding the “Refund transaction type” has eliminated the possibility of mistakes.
 Workers compensation claims are always a single feature, however, in multi-feature claims a user must highlight the claimant or kind of loss to associate the transaction type.

 The enhanced separation of recovery and refunds makes reconciliation and forensic analysis much simpler while prohibiting user error by not allowing transactions to incorrectly be categorized.

-The net effect on total incurred is never changed and in cases of worker’s compensation where many people report on gross incurred net incurred applying a refund to a payment, “transaction” has no effect on the gross effect totals.
+The net effect on total incurred is never changed and in cases of worker’s compensation where many people report on gross incurred net incurred applying a refund to a payment, “transaction” does not affect the gross effect totals.
 Only ignore recoveries but not refunds.

 Software programs are expected to control user input and ultimately produce intelligent reports.
 JDi makes every attempt to make user input intuitively accurate by only allowing activity transactions to be entered as intended.

-Please contact your client advocate for more information on financial controls or ask for a lunch and learn training session.
+For more information on financial controls, please contact your client advocate or ask for a lunch and learn training session.